Academic Consulting

 I help you navigate the entire academic-to-career pathway—not just college admissions.

-Unlike traditional college counselors who focus on SAT scores and application essays, I research career viability, program fit, employability outcomes, and strategic course planning to ensure you're investing time and money in a path that actually leads somewhere.
+Unlike traditional college counselors who focus on test scores and essays, I research career viability, program fit, and strategic planning.
+You invest time and money in a path that actually leads somewhere.

 Who This Is For